serebrov/serebrov.github.io-hugo/content/posts/2015-07-05-elastic-beanstalk-drone-ci-setup.md

 # Setup Drone users

 In the configuration above we didn't set the option to open new user registration to drone, so random people will not see your repositories and tests.
-Instead you will need to explicitly invite all the people who need an access.
+Instead you will need to explicitly invite all the people who need access.

 First, login with github as the repository owner.
 This user will become Drone CI admin and will be able to invite other users.
 Now select `Users` in Drone menu and invite more users (using github accounts).